grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

       password: PASSWORD
 ```

-Execute:
+The convert command takes the YAML as input and outputs a River file.

 ```bash
 grafana-agent convert --format=prometheus --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH
 ```

-The contents of the new flow configuration:
+The new flow configuration file looks like this:

 ```river
 prometheus.scrape "prometheus" {